-We have a strong interest in reducing our greenhouse gas (GHG) emissions given the risks we believe climate change presents to our business.
-Climate change could have an impact on the quantity and quality of agricultural raw materials available for our products; create weather patterns that impact our ability to operate our facilities and supply chain; as well as impact the availability and quality of water.
+Implementing solutions to address climate change is important to the future of our company, customers, consumers and our shared world.
+We have a strong interest in reducing greenhouse gas (GHG) emissions given the risks we believe climate change presents to our business and the communities where we operate.
+Climate change could have an impact on the quantity and quality of agricultural raw materials available for our products; create weather patterns that affect the operation of our facilities and supply chain; and affect the availability and quality of water.

-While we continue to progress on reducing GHG emissions within our operations, we know that our greatest opportunity for progress lies in reductions outside of our direct operations – our Scope 3 emissions, which account for approximately 92 percent of our carbon footprint.
-For PepsiCo, these emissions originate from farming, packaging manufacture, and third-party transportation, among other sources.
+While we continue to progress on reducing GHG emissions within our direct operations, we know that our greatest opportunity for progress lies in reductions outside of our direct operations – our Scope 3 emissions, which account for approximately 92 percent of our carbon footprint.
+For PepsiCo, these emissions originate from agriculture, packaging manufacture, and third-party transportation, among other sources.

 In determining the methodology behind our Scope 3 emissions reduction tracking, we projected our Scope 3 emissions to 2030 based on the best available business as usual growth estimates.
 We also determined what our Scope 3 emissions should be in 2030 if we reduced 20 percent against our 2015 baseline.
 The difference between these two trajectories is our best estimate of our target reduction amount for Scope 3 emissions.